 - Next add the egg whites to a clean bowl (or the bowl of a stand mixer fitted with the whisk attachment).
 Beat on medium-high speed until the egg whites hold a soft peak, about 4 minutes.

 - Add the egg whites to the batter and fold them in gently, taking care not to deflate the egg whites as you fold.

 - Once the waffle iron is preheated, grease it lightly with butter or non-stick cooking spray.
-Spoon ½ cup batter (large waffle irons may need up to 3/4 cup of batter) into the center of the iron and close the lid.
+Spoon ½ cup batter (large waffle irons may need 3/4 cup of batter or more) into the center of the iron and close the lid.
 When I use my large All-Clad waffle maker, I add 3/4 cup of batter to the middle of each of the 4 individual waffle squares.
 So you'll just need to test per your waffle maker.

-- Cook for 3-6 minutes, depending on size of waffle and desired doneness, until the waffle is golden brown and crisp.
+- Cook for 3-6 minutes, depending on size of waffle and desired doneness, until the waffle is golden brown and crisp to your liking.
 Repeat with the remaining batter, re-greasing as needed.

 - There are so many different waffle makers out there!
 Be sure to test yours, to achieve your perfect waffle.
 Adjust the heat setting, amount of batter to use, cook time, etc.